 a.
-Resolution Without a Hearing - Student Conduct
+Resolution Without a Hearing

-Resolution without a hearing can be pursued for any student behavior that falls within the policy on Equal Opportunity, Harassment and Nondiscrimination, at any time during the process.
+Resolution without a hearing can be pursued for any behavior that falls within the policy on Equal Opportunity, Harassment and Nondiscrimination, at any time during the process.
 The Title IX Coordinator or Deputy Title IX Coordinator will provide written notification of a complaint and any investigative findings to any member of the college community who is accused of an offense of harassment, discrimination, or retaliation.
-At any point in the process, the respondent may choose to admit responsibility for all or part of the alleged policy violations.
-If so, the Title IX Coordinator or Deputy Title IX Coordinator will render a finding that the individual is in violation of college policy for the admitted conduct.
-For admitted violations, the appropriate Deputy Title IX Coordinator will determine an appropriate sanction or responsive action.
-If the sanction/responsive action is accepted by both the complainant and respondent, the College will implement it, and act promptly and effectively to remedy the effects of the admitted conduct upon the victim and the community.

-Title: PROCESS FOR RESOLVING COMPLAINTS OF Code: FF1000
+Title: PROCESS FOR RESOLVING COMPLAINTS Code: FF1001

-HARASSMENT, SEXUAL MISCONDUCT AND
+OF HARASSMENT, SEXUAL MISCONDUCT

-OTHER FORMS OF DISCRIMINATION
+AND OTHER FORMS OF DISCRIMINATION